 In every generation there is a chosen one.
 This story was caused by my thoughts on this phrase and the consequences of empowering the potentials.Disclaimer:

 All characters, concepts and locations from Buffy the Vampire Slayer belong to Joss Whedon and Mutant Enemy Productions.
-I do not own Highlander, the characters and locations used from the series are the property of Davis-Panzer Productions.
+I do not own Highlander, the concepts used from the series are the property of Davis-Panzer Productions.

 I have probably used themes/ideas which originated in other fiction/fan fiction, I read too much for this not to happen, no offense/infringement is intended by this (I usually don’t know where my ideas come from but I do know better than to claim they are original).
-If this refers to you, please remember that imitation is the sincerest form of flattery.
+If this refers to you, please accept my apologies and admiration - after all imitation is the sincerest form of flattery.

 The only things here I can claim as my own is the specific order of words which follows (mostly forming coherent sentences).Spoilers: